chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 ## Step 0: Install an EVM Wallet

 Since Citrea is an EVM-compatible ZK-rollup, you need an EVM-compatible wallet in installed in your browser.

-You can visit our [this guide](install-a-wallet.md) wallet guide to check some wallets that you can install & use, if you do not have any wallets installed.
+You can visit our wallet [guide](install-a-wallet.md) to check some EVM wallets that you can install & use, if you do not have any wallets installed.
 Along with that, if you want a more detailed explanation, follow the same page on installing a wallet (Metamask, as an example) from scratch.

 ## Step 1: Go to [citrea.xyz](https://citrea.xyz)